-About the region: The Columbia River Gorge is the ancestral home of four Native American, these tribes include the Confederated Tribes of the Warm Springs, and Yakama Nation, Nez Perce Tribe and the Confederated Tribes of Umatilla Indian Reservation, tribes who continue to advocate for protection of treaty rights and a balance for environment stability.
-As well as many Native American community members who are displaced from their tribal lands or not affiliated.
+The Columbia River Gorge is the ancestral home of four Native American Nations and tribes, including the Confederated Tribes of the Warm Springs, and Yakama Nation, Nez Perce Tribe and the Confederated Tribes of Umatilla Indian Reservation-tribes who continue to advocate for protection of treaty rights and a balance for environment stability - as well as many Native American community members who are displaced from their tribal lands or not affiliated.
 The Columbia River Gorge is separated by the Columbia River between two states, the region is diverse in geography including urban, rural, off reservation, and semi-urban communities.